Table of Contents

 It helps to learn more about the side effects of treatment before you begin, so you will know what to expect.
 When you know more, you can work with your health care team to manage your quality of life during and after treatment.

-Just because a side effect is common does not mean it definitely will occur.
+Just because a side effect is common does not mean it will happen to you.
 Most people undergoing ALL treatment do not have all of these side effects.
-The ones they do have may be mild, or may change significantly over time.
+The ones they do have may be mild or may change significantly over time.

 The most important thing you can do is to let your health care team know when you have side effects.
 There are many treatments that can reduce them.

 Short-term Side Effects

 The immediate side effects that come while you are having treatment for ALL, or soon after you complete it, may include:

 - Tiredness (fatigue), dizziness, weakness, headaches, pale coloring

 - Easy bruising, unexplained bleeding, small red or purple spots on the skin

 - Hair loss ranging from thinning to complete (usually on the scalp, but all body hair can be affected)

 - Mouth and throat sores, dry mouth or changes in taste, loss of appetite, nausea and vomiting, diarrhea or constipation

 - Numbness, tingling, burning sensations, discomfort or weakness in hands or feet

 - Women’s periods usually stop, and men may stop producing sperm

 Long-term Side Effects

 Lasting side effects can show up months or years after your treatment has finished.
+These are sometimes called “late effects”.
 They can last for many years, even for the rest of your life.
 Although most long-term survivors don’t have serious late effects, it is important to catch any of these issues early to be able to treat them.
-Some may include: